 While the camera is exposing the video frame vertically, the propeller is moving, making it look bent.
 In reality, the propeller blades are straight, of course.

 I have made a study of the amount or rolling shutter distortion in Panasonic GH1 and GH2.
 It seems that the GH2 is slightly better than the GH1.
-Even though I generate rolling shutter artifacts in my study, they are not commonly seen in real life usage.
+Even though I generate rolling shutter artefacts in my study, they are not commonly seen in real life usage.
 So this is not any big issue at all.

 Post a Comment